macosta7/macosta7/README.md

 <h3 align="left">Curiosity🤗</h3>
-I was a swimming federation for 5 years and I've already participated in important national competitions.🏅 <br/>
+I was federated in swimming for 5 years and I've already participated in important national competitions.🏅 <br/>
 Nowadays I'm a triathlete and my dream is to become an IRONMAN🏊🚴‍♀️🏃‍♀️